7owh/GradleMCP/README.md

 - ### Windows Users

-Step 3: Open 'ChangeName.bat' and give your client a name
+Step 3: Open 'SETUP PROJECT.bat' and follow the instructions in the command prompt

-Step 4: Run BuildProject.bat

 - ### Linux Users / Mac Users